- Vector-Borne Disease Ecology

 2013 - 2015 Postdoctoral Fellow, Enzootic arbovirus emergence, University of Texas Medical Branch, Galveston, USA (based with Kenya Medical Research Institute, Nairobi, Kenya)

-ENT 6004 – Field Entomology Skills
+ENT 6004 – Field Entomology Skills - incorporating experiential learning with both field and lab-based elements

 With experience in vertebrate and arthropod fieldwork investigations, Dr. Eastwood co-instructs a graduate course on field entomology skills incorporating both field and lab-based elements.
 The course is hands-on, with a focus on study design, sample collection, sample processing, and data analysis as it relates to entomological surveys.
 Skills acquired during the class can be applied to research such as surveillance of disease vectors, crop insect monitoring, urban pest management, diversity index quantification and spatial distribution analyses.